-When a student misbehaves outside the classroom situation, it should be dealt with by the duty staff and passed to the Form Tutor as first point of reference.
-Such behaviour would include disputes, relationship issues or defiance to a member of staff (teaching or non-teaching), acting in a way that could harm others, damage to school property.
+Such behaviour would include disputes, relationship issues or defiance to a member of staff (teaching or non-teaching), acting in a way that could harm others or damage to school property.

-This behaviour will be recorded on the School's management information system (PARs/INSIGHT) as soon as practical.
+This behaviour will be recorded on the School's management information system (Arbor) as soon as practical.

-Where there are persistent problems; for example bullying (Appendix E), the Year Leader will contact the parents or carers.
+Where there are persistent problems; for example bullying (Appendix G), the Year Leader will contact the parents or carers.